-An evaluation of the number of permanent and temporary residents residing in single-family residential buildings in coastal Clatsop County communities is further explored in the final two columns of Table 3-3.
-We focus on single-family residential buildings because they account for the dominant housing type present on the Oregon coast (Bauer and others, 2020) and account for a potentially large group of vacationers that may not be directly exposed to tsunami awareness material or evacuation guidance that is at least occasionally found in hotels, motels, and campgrounds.
-As can be seen in Table 3-3, the countywide ratio of permanent residents to single-family homes averages 2.08, while the ratios for the individual communities of Gearhart, Seaside, Cannon Beach, and Arch Cape fall below that threshold.
-Conversely, the ratio of temporary visitors at Gearhart, Seaside, Cannon Beach, and Arch Cape range from ~3.9 in Gearhart to more than 5 in Arch Cape.
-These results serve to further highlight the importance of each of these coastal communities as major recreation destinations.
-In addition, the results demonstrate the importance of vacation homes, especially during a summer weekend when visits to the coastal tend to be maximized compared with the baseline that considers just the permanent residents; compare last two columns of Table 3-3.
+An evaluation of the number of permanent and temporary residents residing in single-family residential buildings in coastal Tillamook County communities is further explored in the final two columns of Table 3-3.
+We focus on single-family residential buildings because they are the dominant housing type on the Oregon coast (Bauer and others, 2020) and account for a potentially large group of vacationers that may not be directly exposed to tsunami awareness material or evacuation guidance that is at least occasionally found in hotels, motels, and campgrounds.
+As can be seen in Table 3-3, the countywide ratio of permanent residents to single-family homes averages \sim 1, while the ratios for some individual communities (e.g., Manzanita, Rockaway Beach, Oceanside, and Tierra Del Mar) fall below the 1 threshold.
+This indicates that for these communities, there is a surplus of single-family residential homes relative to the actual permanent population in those communities.
+Thus, in these communities the excess of singlefamily dwellings is likely to be either second homes or vacation homes.
+In contrast, at Manzanita, Cape Meares, Neskowin, Pacific City, Tierra Del Mar, and Rockaway Beach the ratio of permanent and temporary visitors increases to >3.5, indicating that the local population in each of these communities may grow significantly as visitors (predominantly vacationers) stay in those destinations.
+Thus, larger ratios generally serve to highlight communities that are more likely to be major recreation destinations.
+In addition, the results demonstrate the importance of vacation homes, especially during a summer weekend when visits to the coast tend to be maximized compared with the baseline that considers just the permanent residents; compare last two columns of Table 3-3.
+The highest permanent and temporary population relative to the number of single-family residential homes observed occurs at Neskowin (4.66), reinforcing the point that this area is an important recreation destination.
+Hence, the community of Neskowin can at times have an extremely large visitor population that may not necessarily be aware of the Cascadia tsunami hazard, let alone be prepared to deal with such an event.